awjudd/l4-layoutview/README.md

 Layout View is free software distributed under the terms of the MIT license

+## Release Notes:

+1.1.0:
+ - Laravel 4.2 support

+1.1.1:
+ - Removing the necessity to add the "::" into the namespaces
+ - Making it so that if you don't specify a base/fallback layout it will ignore the folder

 ## Additional Information

 Any issues, please [report here](https://github.com/awjudd/l4-layoutview/issues)